Natasha Zouves: Professional career

+Personal life

 She is involved in the community and has participated and served as an MC in many events, such as kicking off the March of Dimes March for Babies walk in San Francisco.
 She emceed the Leukemia and Lymphoma Society's Light the Night event in San Francisco, which raised more than $2 million to find a cure for blood cancer.
 She has also been heavily involved with the Special Olympics, and has emceed multiple events.

 Awards

 In 2015, Zouves received an Emmy in San Diego.
-She received two further Emmys in June 2018, for feature news report, light series and for news writing.
+She received two further Emmys in June 2018, for feature news report, light series and for news writing. in 2025 Natasha won an Emmy for “Outstanding Emerging Journalist”.

-Trivia

-When Zouves worked at KGTV in San Diego, she was voted "Hottest San Diego News Girl" by the radio station 93.3 in late 2014.

-In November 2014, while she was covering a story, a minor crash occurred immediately behind her as the cameras were rolling.